As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - Get a tinted moisturizer with SPF for your face (I like Raw Elements), a flexible eye shadow, and waterproof mascara.
 Opt for reusable makeup remover cloths to cut down on waste.

-- The fewer items in your personal care routine, the more space, time, and money you’ll save.
+- Opt for a simple personal care routine.
+The fewer products you use, the more space, time, and money you’ll save.

 - We love to use UPF clothing in combination with sunscreen.
 The more you can cover up, the less sunscreen you’ll need.

-For us, this is an area where expenses remain similar to land life.
-There are no unique expenses with health or dental care, although finding healthcare coverage for multiple states can be a challenge.
+For us, this area is where expenses remain similar to land life.
+There are no unique expenses with health or dental care, although finding healthcare coverage for multiple states can be challenging.

-For the ladies, I do recommend you research ways to have a zero-waste period.
-This is something I wish I had transitioned to before cruising.
+For the lady sailors, I recommend researching ways to have a zero-waste period.
+A menstrual cup is something I wish I had transitioned to before cruising.
 It will make your life easier, plus save you money and storage space.

 Tips for Laundry on a Boat

-- Wear clothes that are easy to wash and dry and can be worn several times.
+- Wear clothes that are easy to wash and dry and can be worn several times between washes.

 - In the summer months, wear UPF synthetics and bathing suits that can be washed by hand.
 This will also extend their life.

-- In the winter months, wear merino wool and dress in layers to get the most wears out of your clothes.
+- In the winter months, wear merino wool and dress in layers to get the most wears out of your clothes before washing.

 - Save sheets, towels, and bulkier clothing for when you have access to a washing machine.
-We aim to do this about once a month.
+We aim to do machine washing about once a month.

-Having a sound system in place for handwashing clothes helps limit our laundry budget.
+Having a solid system in place for handwashing clothes helps limit our laundry budget.
 We average $8 per month spent on machines.

-I aim to buy clothing of high quality that is durable for boat life.
+We try to buy high-quality clothing that is durable for boat life.
 Once you’ve created a boat wardrobe that works, you’ll find there is little you will need.

 Average Cost $58